Member Involvement

 Advocacy and Government Relations

 MMPA works closely with state and national partners, like the National Milk Producers Federation (NMPF), to advocate and represent dairy on Capitol Hill.
-NMPF represents the voices of dairy farmers and dairy cooperatives in Washington, D.C.
 MMPA also maintains our own contacts to Member of Congress, USDA and even the White House to communicate and advocate for our industry.
+MMPA members are also encouraged to join the member Legislative Group to have the opportunity to participate in legislative briefings and receive legislative updates.

 Complementary “Daisy the Cow” Rentals